leolanese/Angular-seeds-custom-boilerplaits/README.md

-# This is an ATS-seed app, created from scratch using CLI & npm
+# This is an Angular8 Seed App: ATS-seed app, created from scratch using CLI & npm

 ■ Setup a default seed project or use CLI: